teklynk/raspi-streamer/readme.md

 You can also control the Raspi-Streamer using the Web UI from any web browser.
 Just visit http://<ip_address_of_pi>:5000 from your mobile device connected to the same network to start, stop, and manage your streams and recordings remotely.

 ## Key Features
-- __Hardware Integration:__ Utilize the GPIO pins on the Raspberry Pi to connect push buttons and LEDs, providing a physical interface to start/stop streaming and recording with visual feedback.
-- __High-Quality Streaming:__ Capture video via a USB capture device and stream it in real-time to an RTMP server, ensuring smooth and reliable video output.
+- __Streaming:__ Capture video via a USB capture device and stream it in real-time to an RTMP server, ensuring smooth and reliable video output.
 - __Audio Synchronization:__ Achieve perfect sync between audio and video using ALSA for audio input.
 - __Automated Control:__ A Python script runs as a system service, enabling the device to handle streaming and recording commands autonomously.
 - __Network Accessibility:__ With Samba configured, easily access and manage your recordings over the network from any device.